thoughtbot/bourbon.io/README.md

 (e.g. [`bourbon_5_0_0.json`]).
 We then use a [proxy] in Middleman to generate unique pages for each version.

+SassDoc has only been in use since v5.0.0.
+The v4 release is documented via [a static page][v4], pulled from the previous website.

 To generate documentation for the gem version specified in the `Gemfile`, run:

   ```